 With the hook or dough attachment, beat olive oil, sifted flour and Organic Seaweed Seasoning into the dough on a medium-high setting or until the dough forms a sticky ball.
 Remove from the mixer and grease a ten-inch cast iron skillet.

 Using a kitchen scale, weigh your dough ball and split the total number of grams into 12.
 Start tearing and weighing 12 evenly sized dough balls.
 Place 8 dough balls around the edge of your prepared cast iron, before filling in the center with the 4 final dough balls.

 If your apartment (or home) is a little chilly, take this as an opportunity to spurge on a few good minutes of heat.
 Cover your pan with a clean kitchen towel for thirty to forty minutes and preheat your oven to 375°.

 After this amount of time, your rolls should have nearly doubled in size and will be visible beneath your kitchen towel.
-Remove the towel and brush the surface of the rolls evenly with your beaten egg with a pastry brush before sprinkling with flake salt and Golden State Seasoning Salt, if using.
+Remove the towel and brush the surface of the rolls evenly with your beaten egg with a pastry brush before sprinkling with flake salt and Everyday Seasoning, if using.
 Bake until golden brown (about 15-20 minutes) and allow to cool for five minutes before serving.